Last updated on May 2nd, 2019

-Kentucky is the 26th most populous and the 37th most extensive of the United States.
+Kentucky is the 26th most populous and the 37th most extensive of the 50 states of the United States.
 It lies in the east south-central region of the United States.
 Kentucky attained statehood on June 1, 1792, becoming the 15th state to join the union.
-It has seven (7) bordering states that include Tennessee, Virginia, West Virginia, Illinois, Indiana, Missouri, Ohio.
-See the full list of states and their borders here.
+It shares its border with seven bordering states (Tennessee, Virginia, West Virginia, Illinois, Indiana, Missouri, and Ohio.)
+See the full list of the 50 states and their borders here.
 Kentucky has 120 counties.
 The state’s capital is Frankfort.
 With these facts about “The Bluegrass State”, let us explore more about its history, geography, culture, people, economy and more.

 1. The Kentucky Derby, held in Louisville, is the oldest horse race held continuously in the world.
 It is also the first and most famous leg of the Triple Crown.